 - Energy efficiency.

 - Sufficient first hour rating (FHR).

 Cuts electricity costs.
 Other than producing hot water on demand in sufficient quantities, the biggest selling point for tankless water heaters like the ECO 27 are the energy savings.
-Though not Energy Star Qualified, the ECO 27 boasts a 99.8 percent efficiency rating, high enough to cut energy costs by around 50 percent.
+Though not Energy Star qualified, the ECO 27 boasts a 99 percent efficiency rating, high enough to cut energy costs by around 50 percent.

-The Ecosmart ECO 27 earns an overall rating of 4.3 stars out of 5 based on more than 580 reviews.
-Around 80 percent rate it at either 4 stars or, mostly, 5 stars.
+The Ecosmart tankless hot water heaters, including the ECO 27, earn an overall rating of 4.2 stars out of 5 based on nearly 1,700 reviews at Amazon.com.
+Turning to the ECO 27 specifically, more than 81 percent of the nearly 660 owners that leave feedback for that model grant it either 4 stars or, mostly, 5 stars.
 Some complaints over build quality issues are noted.
 Others have complaints about the quantity or temperature of the hot water delivered, or report various warranty issues.

-Nearly 130 owners provide feedback on the Ecosmart ECO 27 at HomeDepot.com, where it earns an overall rating of 4.1 stars out of 5.
-Complaints mirror those at Amazon.com, but around 83 percent say that they would recommend the ECO 27 to a friend.
+More than 180 owners provide feedback on the Ecosmart ECO 27 at HomeDepot.com, where it earns an overall rating of 4 stars out of 5.
+Complaints mirror those at Amazon.com, but around 80 percent say that they would recommend the ECO 27 to a friend.